SquareBracketAssociates/Booklet-Rewriter/README.md

 # Pharo Code Rewriter

 A little book to present a cool tool that is at the heart of the refactoring engine of Pharo: the tree rewriter.
-It has been developed by J. Brant.
+It has been developed by J. Brant and D. Roberts.

 https://travis-ci.com/SquareBracketAssociates/Booklet-Rewriter